-The governor lever is furnished with 12 holes for attaching the governor spring as shown in Fig. 39.
-It is very important that the spring is hooked into the proper hole to suit the speed at which the engine is operated.
-The Governor Lever Chart, Fig. 39, shows the full load and no load speeds of the engine and the hole corresponding thereto.
-The full load speed will be from 150 to 125 revolutions less than the no load speed.
-As an example, if the engine is to be operated at 2000 revolutions per minute under load, the spring should be hooked into the 8th hole in the governor lever and the spring tension adjusted, by means of the adjusting screw connected to the spring, to run 2125 revolutions per minute, without load.
-The speed at full load will then be approximately 2000 revolutions per minute.
-A tachometer or revolution counter should be used against the crankshaft while adjusting the governor spring tension to give the proper engine speed.
+The governor lever is furnished with 12 holes, as shown in Fig. 37, for attaching the governor spring.
+It is very important that the spring is hooked into the proper hole to suit the speed at which the engine is to be operated.
+The Governor Lever Chart, Fig. 37, shows the full load and no load speeds of the engine and the hole corresponding thereto.
+Note that the full load speed is less than the no load speed and this must be taken into consideration when readjusting the governor.
+As an example; if the engine is to be operated at 2000 revolutions per minute under load, the spring should be hooked into the 8th hole in the governor lever, and the spring tension adjusted by means of the adjusting screw, to run 2150 R.P.M. at no load.
+When load is applied, the engine will run at approximately 2000 R.P.M.

+A tachometer or revolution counter should be used against the crankshaft to check speed while adjusting the governor spring tension.
+Tightening the adjusting screw locknut will give higher speeds, while loosening the locknut will lower the spring tension and reduce the R.P.M.